Loss of retirement income fund

 4.4.
 Review of the SIPP

-The SIPP shall be reviewed by the Board of Directors at least annually and confirmed or amended as required.
+The SIPP shall be reviewed by the Board of Directors at least once in each fiscal year and confirmed or amended as required.

-No less frequently than every four years, this review shall include a detailed review of the Policy Asset Mix (defined in section 7) in the context of WSIB’s risk appetite, benefit liabilities and capital market assumptions, (i.e. an asset-liability study), to ensure that the Policy Asset Mix and other provisions of the SIPP remain relevant.
+No less frequently than every four years, this review shall include a detailed review of the Policy Asset Mix (defined in section 7) through an asset-liability study to ensure that the Policy Asset Mix and other provisions of the SIPP remain relevant.

-b.
-Benchmark-related: The Fund, its investment strategies and its individual portfolios are expected to generate returns over rolling periods of five years or longer, as may be appropriate for a particular strategy, that meet or exceed the returns of relevant benchmarks.
+he Fund, its investment strategies and its individual portfolios are expected to generate returns over rolling periods of five years or longer, as may be appropriate for a particular strategy, that meet or exceed the returns of relevant benchmarks.
 Benchmarks may be comprised of market indices, economic indicators, peer group data, or based on other industry-recognized practices.
-The total Fund’s benchmark and relative performance targets (value-add and risk) are to be approved by WSIB at least annually based on the Policy Asset Mix.
+IMCO establishes benchmarks and relative return/risk targets for each of its strategies and derives the total Fund benchmark for the WSIB based on those benchmarks and the Policy Asset Mix with appropriate adjustments.
+IMCO will advise the WSIB of changes to the total Fund benchmark and the WSIB will raise any necessary concerns or suggested changes with IMCO, as appropriate.

 6. Investment Categories